TantikornC/Disaster-Classification/README.md

 # Disaster Tweet Classification

 A collaborative project focused on developing a machine learning model to classify tweets related to natural disasters.
 This project was undertaken as part of the Data Scientist Practicum course at Chulalongkorn University.
-The dataset used was sourced from Kaggle and included various pre-engineered features such as topic keywords and tweet locations.
+The dataset for this project was sourced from the [Kaggle "Natural Language Processing with Disaster Tweets" competition](https://www.kaggle.com/competitions/nlp-getting-started) and included various pre-engineered features such as topic keywords and tweet locations.

 ## Overview